Dog Not Eating With No Other Symptoms (Here’s Why)

 Gastrointestinal Sensitivity

 If the issue is minor, your dog may resume eating after a short break.
-But if loss of appetite persists beyond a day, it may indicate something more serious developing in the digestive tract.
+But if loss of appetite persists beyond a day, it may indicate something more serious is developing in the digestive tract.

 Metabolic or Hormonal Conditions